SaraAlert/SaraAlert/docs/api/nbs-api-specification.md

 <a name="supported-scopes"/>

 ## Supported Scopes
 This endpoint is only supported for applications following the [SMART on FHIR Backend Services Workflow](api-getting-started#backend-services), and applications should follow the process detailed in that section to authenticate.
-This endpoint is only supported for the following scopes:
+To access this endpoint the following scopes are required:

-* `system/Patient.read`,
+* One of `system/Patient.read` or `system/Patient.*`
-* `system/Patient.*`, (for both read and write access to this resource)
+* `system/QuestionnaireResponse.read`

 <a name="export"/>